PrithviKamath/Caret/README.md

  <br />
 <b>Data Pre-Processing with Caret</b> <br />
 <br />
-The below trasform have been implemented on Iris and PimaIndiansDiabetes datasets: <br />
+The below trasforms have been implemented on Iris and PimaIndiansDiabetes datasets: <br />
 •	Scale <br />
 •	Center <br />
 •	Normalize <br />